Daniel Sawyer

 Daniel Edward "Ned" Sawyer (June 20, 1882 – July 5, 1937) was an American golfer who competed in the 1904 Summer Olympics.

+Golf career

 In 1904 Sawyer was part of the American team that won the gold medal.
 He finished second in this competition.
 In the individual competition, he finished ninth in the qualification and was eliminated in the quarter-finals of the match play.

 Sawyer won the 1906 Western Amateur after finishing runner-up in 1904 and finished runner-up in the 1905 U.S. Amateur.